MetOffice/forest/doc/source/index.rst

 Forest - forecast evaluation tools
 ==================================

-Forest is an application and a framework for evaluating numerical weather prediction (NWP) and ocean models.
-Forecast and nowcast fields can be compared to equivalent observations using a simple user interface
+Forest is a framework for evaluating geophysical numerical models.
+Forecast and nowcast fields can be compared to equivalent observations using a simple user interface.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   aws
-   image
+   user
+   guide
+   api